robertvunabandi/guide-on-mitopenid/README.md

 With `checkpoint 1`, I want to mention that it assumes that you are using [MongoDB](https://docs.mongodb.com/manual/) and `mongoose`.
 If you are not, you will need to figure out how to store the user and retrieve inside of the big function call right after `checkpoint 5`.

 With `checkpoint 3`: This `host` variable is your app's `URL`.
 If your app is to be deployed, make sure to change it.
 An heroku `URL` would look like `https://mysterious-headland-54722.herokuapp.com` for example.
 That's the `URL` you would put there. *MAKE SURE **NOT** TO INCLUDE A `'/'` AT THE END!*

+With `checkpoint 5.5`: In here, it creates the user's from the [Mongoose model](http://mongoosejs.com/docs/models.html) `User`.
+Remember that a `mongoose model`has a specific set of things that it can be.
+Therefore, the way the user's object is created here matters.
+The important parameter to keep in mind is the `sub` one in  `userInformation.sub`, which appears to be the MIT Open ID id (I am not entirely sure about this though).

-That, should be the only thing you may need to change in this file (or the port number if you're using a different port).
+That, should be the only thing you may need to change in this file (unless you're using a different port number, then you will need to change that as well).

 Now, although I put `checkpoints` everywhere, for each of those checkpoints, I actually put comments in this demo code.
 So, if you want to know these things, you can go into the demo code's file for `passport.js` (i.e. this codebase, in `./src/passport.js`) and see what each of those checkpoints mean (I would even suggest taking that code instead of this one since this one has no comments).